cdapio/cdap-apps/TwitterSentiment/README.rst

   $ ./bin/cdap-cli.sh deploy app <path-to-TwitterSentiment-jar-file>

-Start Application Flows and Services:
+Start Application Flow and Service:
  From the Standalone CDAP SDK directory, use the Command Line Interface::

   $ ./bin/cdap-cli.sh start flow TwitterSentiment.TwitterSentimentAnalysis
   $ ./bin/cdap-cli.sh start service TwitterSentiment.SentimentQuery

-Check they are running:
+Check that they are running:
  From the Standalone CDAP SDK directory, use the Command Line Interface::

   $ ./bin/cdap-cli.sh get flow status TwitterSentiment.TwitterSentimentAnalysis